mariuszjanuszko/jagiellonia-football-db/README.md

 ---

+## 📄 SQL Queries

+The **/sql/queries** folder includes analytical queries for exploring the player database, such as:

+- 🇵🇱 Listing all Polish players
+- 👟 Finding two-footed players
+- 📆 Counting players by contract expiration
+- 🎂 Calculating player ages
+- 🏆 Finding the longest-serving player

+---

 ## 🚀 Getting Started

-1. Go to the **sql** folder to view or copy the full SQL scripts used in this project.
+1. Go to the **/sql/players_table** folder to view or copy the full SQL scripts used in this project.
 2. Open **DBeaver** and connect to your local OracleXE instance
 3. Run the SQL scripts to:
    - Drop and recreate the `players` table